Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 COVID-19, also known as novel coronavirus, has led to numerous closings, cancellations, postponements and schedule changes.

 Here are major public-service and hospital-related updates that affect the Greensboro area.
-This roundup was last updated at 2:45 p.m.
-March 25 to add notice of the forthcoming stay-at-home order to cover all of Guilford County.
+This roundup was last updated at 5 p.m.
+March 26 to add updated official and unofficial counts of coronavirus cases statewide and closing of most Friendly Center stores.

 State-at-home order

-Greensboro, Guilford County and High Point will issue a joint stay-at-home order at 4 p.m.
-March 25.
-Watch it live on the city of Greensboro's website.
+Greensboro, Guilford County and High Point announced March 25 that a stay-at-home order will cover the entire county starting at 5 p.m.
+March 27 and will run through April 16.

+Click here to read the order, and click here to read a related FAQ.
+The order generally requires people to stay home unless they have a reason to be out.
+Reasons to go out generally include getting food or prescriptions, seeking medical care, caring for friends and family members, taking a walk and going to work at a business considered essential.
+Click the links above for specifics.

-Other N.C. cities and counties have issued similar orders in recent days, including Mecklenburg County and the city of Durham.
-Media reports say shelter-in-place orders are forthcoming from Winston-Salem, Wake County and Orange County.
+Several other N.C. cities and counties have issued or plan to issue similar orders.
+That number includes Winston-Salem, Forsyth County, the city of Durham, Wake County, Mecklenburg County and Buncombe County.

 N.C. coronavirus cases

-North Carolina has 504 confirmed cases of coronavirus and one related death as of 2 p.m.
-March 25.
+North Carolina has 636 confirmed cases of coronavirus and two deaths of N.C. residents as of 12:30 p.m.
+March 26.
 Click here for the latest North Carolina count, which is updated each morning by the N.C.
 Department of Health and Human Services.

-The governor's office on March 25 announced the first two coronavirus-related deaths in North Carolina.
-A Cabarrus County resident died March 24 from complications of the virus.
-The governor's office said the person was "in their late (70s) and had several underlying medical conditions."

-The second person is a Virginia resident in their 60s who died while traveling through North Carolina.

 The News & Observer of Raleigh, which is collecting data from county health departments and other sources in addition to the N.C.
-DHHS count, said the number of N.C. cases is higher and stands at 538 as of noon March 25.
+DHHS count, said the number of N.C. cases stands at 708 as of 5 p.m.
+March 26.

 For details about N.C.'s response to COVID-19, visit the N.C.
 Department of Health and Human Services website.